Deyht/CIANNA/README.md

 &nbsp;

+**Development Update 29/04/2026:**
+Experimental branch updated with the latest dev branch content (1.1.0.1_dev).
+* Fix a few issues in the regarding dense to conv branching
+* NORM layer has been rework to have one (gamma,beta) pair for each output channel, instead of one per group.
+* Add a new GRN layer allowing to build residual blocks similar to ConvNext v2
+* NORM and GRN layer CUDA versions are now fully on GPU, improving performances (especially latency).

 **Development Update 19/03/2026:**

 This branch aims to accumulate new functionalities with a reasonable level of maturity in preparation for the next CIANNA release.